 RIYL: Parson James, DNCE, Charlie Puth, Nick Jonas, POWERS

 The entertainment business is a brutal landscape with the capacity to draw in a victim — the younger, the better — and claim them as its own, molding them into something formulaic and unhappy.
 Los Angeles native Hudson Thames knows all too well the influence that this industry has on its young prey.
 Beginning his run in the spotlight with some small-screen acting roles at a young age, he witnessed the appeal that draws youthful talent into the limelight.
+If you’re interested in pursuing acting and wish to explore further, you can find more info here.

 Currently signed to Republic Records, he knows there are certain expectations that come with being part of an internationally successful roster of artists.
 In an effort to create accessibility, an artist of lesser conviction might squander their authenticity.
 Thames is not one of those artists.
 In fact, with the understanding that his competition is more fierce now than ever before, he remains rooted to the musicality that allows him to stand out as a talent that deserves to be heard.